The Thorough Guide to Bruges

 Belgium, a small country between Germany, France, and the Netherlands, is primarily famous for waffles, chocolates, Smurfs and the headquarters of the European Union in the capital, Brussels.
 But Belgium is also home to some of the most charming Medieval cities in Europe.
 Top of our list is Bruges (Brugge in Flemish) – a whimsical, canal-based city in the province of West Flanders.

 Famed as the location of British-American black comedy crime film In Bruges, wandering Bruges is like falling into a fairy-tale book.
 The historic centre is a UNESCO World Heritage Site, packed with cobbled lanes, crow-stepped gables and Neo-Gothic architecture.
-And there is nothing more magical than Bruges at Christmas time.
-So read on for a thorough, concise guide of all there is to do in Bruges, including must-see locations, best places to eat and more.
+And there is nothing more magical than Bruges at Christmastime.
+So read on for a thorough, concise guide to all there is to do in Bruges, including must-see locations, best places to eat and more.

 Time needed: 2-3 days.